awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-troubleshooting.md

   ```

   If you grant permissions to the entire bucket, new flow log subscriptions do not add new permissions to the bucket policy\.

+## LogDestination undeliverable<a name="flow-logs-troubleshooting-kms-id"></a>

+**Problem**
+You get the following error when you try to create a flow log: `LogDestination <bucket name> is undeliverable`\.

+**Possible causes**
+The target Amazon S3 bucket is encrypted using server\-side encryption with AWS KMS \(SSE\-KMS\) and the default encryption of the bucket is a KMS key ID\.

+**Solution**
+The value must be a KMS key ARN\.
+Change the default S3 encryption type from KMS key ID to KMS key ARN\.
+For more information, see [Configuring default encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-bucket-encryption.html) in the *Amazon Simple Storage Service User Guide*\.